google/wire/README.md

 -   Support for map bindings.
 -   Support for multiple provider outputs.
+-   Support for field binding: declare a struct as a provider and have it be filled in by the corresponding bindings from the graph.
 -   Currently, all dependency satisfaction is done using identity.
 I'd like to use a limited form of assignability for interface types, but I'm unsure how well this implicit satisfaction will work in practice.